tprrt/dockers/README.rst

 Dockerfiles collection
 ======================

-A collection of Dockerfiles and docker-compuse's configuration files:
+A collection of Dockerfiles:

-- alpine-cmake
+- alpine-cmake: An environment to compile C source with cmake and to debug it with gdb.
-- alpine-pxe
+- alpine-pxe: A PXE/TFTP server to boot a target from the network.